 - A parent has an inherited disorder or both parents have a gene for an inherited disorder

-Biochemical testing is sometimes requested to monitor bilirubin levels when a woman has been sensitised or it is suspected that she has become sensitised (has developed antibodies) to red blood cell antigens and there may be an Rh or other blood type incompatibility with the foetus.
+Biochemical testing is sometimes requested to monitor bilirubin levels when a woman has been sensitised or it is suspected that she has become sensitised (has developed antibodies) to red blood cell antigens and there may be an Rh or other blood type incompatibility with the fetus.
 In this case, serial testing for bilirubin may be performed, usually about every 14 days.

 -